BenjaminJPalmer/blog/README.md

-# Blog
+# Benjamin Palmer

-This is my personal bloggin
+## Hi!

+My name is Ben and I'm a QA Tester based in Leeds, UK.